xogus1194/openmusichistory/schonberg-pierro-lunaire.md

 </div>

 ### This piece has several notable features.
+Comments: It would be better to show this interesting thing with the score and add what parts it is

 	1. Atonality : Typically, music classified as “classical” or “popular” is tonal, meaning it adheres to a key center that emphasizes tonic and dominant relationships.
 However, Schoenberg avoided being confined